-Legacy Real Estate Development and Urban American are seeking a density boost for their multifamily plans on a city-owned property in Miami Beach’s Collins Park neighborhood.
+Legacy Real Estate Development is seeking a density boost for their multifamily plans on a city-owned property in Miami Beach’s Collins Park neighborhood.

-The developers’ business entity requested a zoning change to build 105 residential units while preserving portions of the historic Barclay building, which has sat empty for years.
+The developer’s LLC requested a zoning change to build 105 residential units while preserving portions of the historic Barclay building, which has sat empty for years.
 The project will also add 1,000 square feet of neighborhood retail.

 The proposal is scheduled to go before the Miami Beach Planning Board on July 7 and requires approval from the Miami Beach City Commission to move forward.

-Melissa Berthier, a spokesperson for Miami Beach, said the developers will provide a one-time, non-refundable payment of $2 million and will cover all costs related to development, design, construction, operation and maintenance.
+Melissa Berthier, a spokesperson for Miami Beach, said the developer will provide a one-time, non-refundable payment of $2 million and will cover all costs related to development, design, construction, operation and maintenance.

-An attorney for the developers did not immediately respond to a request for comment.
-Legacy Real Estate and Urban American could not be reached for comment.
+An attorney for the developer did not immediately respond to a request for comment.
+Legacy Real Estate could not be reached for comment.

 Brooks + Scarpa Architects is designing the project, which would rise six stories and encompass 78,700 square feet.